slevithan/xregexp/README.md

 ### Unicode

-If not using `xregexp-all.js`, first include the Unicode Base script and then one or more of the addons for Unicode blocks, categories, properties, or scripts.
+If not using `xregexp-all.js`, first include the Unicode Base script and then one or more of the addons for Unicode categories, properties, or scripts.

 Then you can do this: